Visiting a Patient: Hours and Guidelines

 - For the privacy and safety of all patients, we may need to restrict overnight stays in semi-private rooms.

-- Some units may have different visitor hours or rules based on the needs of their patients.
+- Specialized Units may have different visitor hours or rules based on the needs of their patients.
 Ask the patient’s nurse if there are any special guidelines.

 - Sometimes we need to limit visitors for health and safety purposes.
 We will let you know this and why.